-- Guernsey's bus services are operated by CT Plus Guernsey Limited on behalf of the The Committee for the Environment & Infrastructure.
-The network of bus routes provides a high frequency of services to the Island's main shopping centres, beaches and visitor attractions, and our modern bus fleet offers a very comfortable and passenger friendly ride.
+- The network of bus routes provides a high frequency of services to the Island's main shopping centres, beaches and visitor attractions, and our modern bus fleet offers a very comfortable and passenger friendly ride.

 - A flat fare of £1.00 will apply to all journeys of any distance on all routes.

-- For further details contact CT Plus Guernsey Limited on Tel: 700456 or Public Transport Section at Driver & Vehicle Licensing on Tel: 202227.
+- Go to buses.gg/ for further information on the smart card "Puffin Pass" and the "Student Pass" which allows free travel by all under 16s or those in full-time education, excluding use of the night bus service.
+Alternatively contact CT Plus Guernsey Limited on Tel: 700456 or Public Transport Section at Driver & Vehicle Licensing on Tel: 202227

 - OAP's (65 years old and above) residing in Guernsey or Alderney may travel free on the buses if they show the driver suitable identification, such as their medical insurance card.
 Please note that this does not apply to OAP's who are visiting the island.

 - You can board the buses at any of the bus stops around the Island.
 These are either painted on the road or indicated by the bus stop signs on poles.
 As many bus stops are serviced by several bus routes, passengers are advised to wave down the correct bus when it approaches.